dmichaels/public/work/summaries/dig_welcomes/README.md

 - Implemented as Spring Boot Java app, using the Java/Kafka SDK.

-- App component breackdown below.
+- App component breakdown below.
   - Each component is independent; they run concurrently.
   - Deployed as single app, but written in such a way as to be easily changed to deploy as multiple independent apps.
     - Doing so at outset seemed overkill, and would introduce more moving (deployment) parts.